gamesbook/protograf/docs/source/customised_shapes.rst

 --------------
 `^ <hexagon_>`__

-Perbis are like spokes of a bicycle wheel; they are drawn from the vertices of a Hexagon towards its centre.
+"Perbis" is a shortcut name for "perpendicular bisector".
+These lines are like spokes of a bicycle wheel; they are drawn from the centre of a Hexagon towards the mid-points of the edges.

 .. |hpp| image:: images/custom/hexagon/perbis_pointy.png
    :width: 330